mweldon2025/payment-processing-web-application/README.md

 ## My Contributions

+My primary responsibility was developing the Payment Processing (Checkout) UI, including client-side validation, transaction feedback, and frontend integration.
+The repository contains the complete team application, while my work focused on the checkout experience and payment workflow.

 - Developed the Payment Processing (Checkout) user interface using React and JavaScript.
 - Implemented client-side validation for payment inputs.
 - Added card type detection and validation logic.